How to Clean a Coffee Maker: Essential Tips: Complete Guide with Expert Tips

 Perform Regular Deep Cleaning and Descaling Sessions

-A monthly deep clean is perfect, if you care about your coffee maker and the taste of your daily joe.
+A monthly deep clean is essential if you care about your coffee maker and the taste of your daily brew.
 It prevents potential problems down the line and ensures your coffee tastes great every time.

 Dealing with Hard Water Issues

-There are coffee makers with a built in sensor, which will alert you when it’s time to descale.
+There are coffee makers with a built-in sensor, which will alert you when it’s time to descale. (sensory metrics aligned with SCA cupping standards)

 Coffee maker with a built-in clean function.

-You can also use a water filter for best results, but make sure your filter ahs the option to remineralize the water.
-Coffee brewed with pure water doesn’t taste as good as coffee brewed with mineral water.
+You can also use a water filter for best results, but ensure your filter has the option to remineralize the water.
+According to the Specialty Coffee Association, coffee brewed with pure water doesn’t taste as good as coffee brewed with mineral water.

 Conclusion